rmartinho/flamingdangerzone/_posts/cxx11/2012-12-09-optimal-tuple-iii.markdown

 search and don't need to write our own with recursive template instantiations.

 For this to work, we need a type that derives from all the candidates for our search.
-That is not difficult to fabricate using variadic templates.
+That is not difficult to produce using variadic templates.

 {% highlight cpp %}
 template <typename List>